machdyne/blaustahl/README.md

   * blaustahl.uf2: USB composite device with USB-CDC and vendor interface
   * blaustahl\_cdconly.uf2: USB-CDC simple device

+Firmware version 0.0.x is considered stable and 0.1.x is experimental.

 The vendor interface allows you to access the 'bs' utility and to develop custom software that interfaces with Blaustahl.